 advanced level in the provision of EMDR in the treatment of trauma related

 In addition to working on a retained and Consultancy basis for businesses supporting employees, we also provide one-off psychological assessments, psychological reports, structured return to work plans, rehabilitation plans and therapy programmes.
-We operate across London and the Southeast and we can provide support on a flexible basis to meet the needs of the individual client.
+We operate across the UK and we can provide support on a flexible basis to meet the needs of the individual client.

 The Stress, Anxiety & Depression Inventory provides a simple and fast confidential assessment that employees can take online, without the need to provide personal information.
 Please click on the link below to access this free assessment: